Pouloo/ShellDocumentation/SHELL_MANUAL.md

 # THE SHELL
 ## Historical context
-A short history of command line interpreters.
+A short history of command line shells.

 1971: Ken Thompson writes the first shell in history, the Thompson Shell, obviously missing a good chunk of functionalities present in modern shells, such as scripting,